 Will lectured at the Okinawa School in Physics 2018: Coherent Quantum Dynamics (QD2018).
 The week-long program was held at the Okinawa Institute of Science and Technology Graduate University.

 Will gave an invited tutorial on superconducting quantum computing at European Microwave Week 2018.

 During the week, Will attended the European Microwave Integrated Circuits Conference, which focuses on high-frequency related topics, including materials, technology, integrated circuits, and applications.

 As EQuS continues to grow, please welcome our newest batch of UROPs (Emma Batson, Manning Chuor, and Francisca Vasconcelos), grad students (Amir Karamlou and Gabriel Samach), and postdoc (Antti Vepsäläinen).

 After preparing all summer, the offices on the third floor are finally complete!
-Thank you to Sampson Wilcox and Creative Office Pavilion for organizing, designing, and facilitating the renovation of the new spaces.
+Thank you to RLE’s senior designer, Sampson Wilcox, and Creative Office Pavilion for organizing, designing, and facilitating the renovation of the new spaces.

 Please give a warm welcome to Jochen Braumüller, a new postdoc in the group!

 After receiving his Ph.D. from Karlsruhe Institute of Technology in 2017 and completing a short postdoc there, he joined MIT to work on novel qubit architectures and alternative approaches to protect and encode quantum information that potentially allow for a more efficient scaling of quantum hardware.

 Postdoc Philip leaves EQuS and takes his next steps at WACQT